 S17-08.
 Method 2 - Word count formula when course is purchased from vendor or other developer.
 CPE program sponsors may purchase courses from other vendors or course developers.
 For purchased courses in which the word count formula was calculated, CPE program sponsors must review the results of the course developer's word count formula calculation to ensure that results are appropriate.
-For purchased courses in which the word count formula calculation was not performed or provided, CPE program sponsors must perform the word count formula calculation or conduct pilot testing as described in method 1.
+For purchased courses in which the word count formula calculation was not performed or provided, CPE program sponsors must perform the word count formula calculation or conduct pilot testing as described in method 1 in S17-01 and S17-02.